 More than 80% of US employees would choose a job that offered a flexible work schedule over one that didn’t.
-In response, many organizations are building more flexible work cultures that allow for telecommuting or flexible work hours.
+In response, an HR trend worth noting is that many organizations are building more flexible work cultures that allow for telecommuting or flexible work hours.
 This trend supports the independent contracting lifestyle, which gives works ultimate control over their own schedules.

 The number of people working as digital nomads is growing